 The safety of our customers, communities and employees is a top priority at Northstar Link.
 To help support safe travel our team is committed to providing customers with up-to-date information and resources.

 FACE MASKS REQUIRED ON BUSES, INDOORS AT FACILITIES

-According to a federal mandate and accompanying directives from the Centers for Disease Control and Prevention (CDC) and Transportation Security Administration (TSA) all customers are required to wear a face covering while onboard buses, in all indoor public transit facilities, waiting at bus stops and outdoors at public transit facilities.
+According to a federal mandate and accompanying directives from the Centers for Disease Control and Prevention (CDC) and Transportation Security Administration (TSA) all customers are required to wear a face covering while onboard buses and in all indoor public transit facilities, including those already vaccinated.

 A properly worn mask completely covers the nose and mouth of the wearer.
 A mask should be secured to the head, including with ties or ear loops.
 A mask should fit snugly but comfortably against the side of the face.
 Masks do not include face shields.
 Masks can be either manufactured or homemade and should be a solid piece of material without slits, exhalation valves or punctures.

 The Federal requirements override State masking directives.
 Failure to comply constitutes a violation of federal law.

 The CDC mandate includes three exceptions to the masking mandate:

 - Children under the age of 2,